michaelmrose/rdr/README.md

   -r             => filter the most recent 30 distinct books opened via rdr via rofi or dmenu

-  a query string => same as -q a query string
+  query string   => If a string is passed in without -q -h -l -r specified it is treated as a query

   -o [file]      => open with default reader and record in recent reads if part of a calibre library

+  -S [options]   => save options passed to disk

 ### Options